roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 ### Logging
 Go to **Logging** in the GUI.
 Select your project, **'GCE Project, XXXXX'**.
 You might expect a log entry for 'Example app listening at...' but you won't see it.
 Installing the Logging agent would give you more system logs, but you still wouldn't see console.log from Node.js.
-While this would work in managed services, for GCE you would need to use an explicit logging client library.
+While this would work in managed services, for Compute Engine you would need to use an explicit logging client library.
 Generally you would use both the Logging agent and a logging library.

 Install the Logging agent by following [the official guide](https://cloud.google.com/logging/docs/agent/installation#agent-install-debian-ubuntu) for Debian.
 The steps are very similar to the steps to install the Monitoring agent, however, there is an extra configuration step.
 While either option will work, choose structured logging for better organization.